Kroom00/smart-attendance-web/README.md

 # Student Attendance Tracking System

 ## Overview
 The Student Attendance Tracking System is a web-based application designed to manage student attendance records.
-The system allows teachers to mark attendance for their courses, view attendance history, and generate reports.
+The system allows teachers to mark attendance for their courses, view attendance history.
 Students can log in to view their attendance records.

 ## Flow Chart
 ![diagram](https://github.com/Kroom00/smart-attendance-web/assets/88386673/598f29bd-e557-4628-95bc-c7d24274a3d8)